 The cost of a DEXA scan can range from $125 up to over $300.
 It depends on your location, the facility, and the setting where you have the scan.
 Your deductible will apply, and you’ll have to cover 20% of the cost yourself if you don’t have a supplement to help pick up the leftover charge.

-Skilled Nursing Facility DEXA scans and Part A
+Part A and Skilled Nursing Facility DEXA Scans

 Depending on the results of your DEXA scan, your doctor may recommend that you start taking a medication or two to help improve your bone’s overall health.
 If this is true for you, Part D could help pick up the cost of the prescription drugs you need.
 You do have to remember that it doesn’t cover every prescription medication, so you want to double-check before you start anything new.